vin-ce/digital-garden-notes/live/D - Inputs and Outputs.md

 date: 2020-08-06
 ---

-When thinking about how something works, we can think of it functioning in terms of its input, its outputs, and the [[D - Parameter|parameters]], which takes in the input, works on it in some way, and produces an output.
+We can think about how something works in terms of its input, outputs, and [[D - Parameter|parameters]] (which takes the input and works on it to produce an output).

-In the programming sense, inputs can be thought of as arguments, outputs as what it returns.
+In the programming sense, inputs are arguments, outputs as what it returns.

-Inputs and outputs can be anything, whether it be [[D - Element|elements]] or [[D - Function|functions]].
+Inputs and outputs can be anything, whether they are [[D - Element|elements]] or [[D - Function|functions]].

 **Inputs**
 - Inputs can be: